robertsabum/IP-Stack-Message-Encapsulation/Layers/Network/readme.md

 #### IPv4Packet *recieve(TCPSegment *segment)

-This method recieves a TCPSegment from the Transport Layer and returns an IPv4Packet.
+This method recieves an TCPSegmet from the TransportLayer and queues it in the TCPBuffer then calls `serve()`.

 Example usage:
 ```cpp